Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ---
 ## Kinship file
-Kinship file is a text file which contains the values of kinship matrix.
+Kinship file is a text file that contains the values of kinship matrix.
 If the data set which you are going to analysis contains *n* individuals, then the dimension of kinship matrix is *n*-by-*n*, which means there should be *n* rows and *n* fields in the kinship file, and fields are separated by comma.

 For example, if a data set contains 5 individuals, the kinship file looks like